crazy252/typo3_vite/README.md

 ## DDEV setup

-If you use ddev as environment, you need to extension ddev with your port.
+If you use ddev as environment, you need to extend ddev with a port for the vite dev server.
 Create a file in the `.ddev` folder named `docker-compose.ports.yaml` and add the following content.

 ```yaml
 version: '3.6'